Karla Guilfú: Miss Supranational

-In 2021, Karla Guilfú represented Puerto Rico at the Miss Supranational pageant, where she achieved significant success.
-She was crowned Miss Supranational Puerto Rico 2021 and went on to finish as the 1st runner-up in the Miss Supranational 2021 pageant held in Poland.
+In 2021, Karla Guilfú represented Puerto Rico at the Miss Supranational pageant, where she finished as the 1st runner-up.
 This achievement marked Puerto Rico's second-best result at Miss Supranational since Valeria Vázquez won the title in 2018.
-Guilfú's performance was exemplary, and she was also recognized with the titles of Supra Top Model of the Caribbean and Miss Elegance during the competition.

 Miss Universe

 Following her success in Miss Supranational, Guilfú continued her journey in pageantry by winning the Miss Universe Puerto Rico 2023 pageant, representing the municipality of Patillas.
 Her victory granted her the opportunity to represent Puerto Rico at the Miss Universe pageant.
 Guilfú's performance at Miss Universe 2023 was highly anticipated, and she lived up to expectations by finishing as a Top 5 finalist.
 This achievement placed her among a select group of Puerto Rican women who have consistently placed in the semifinals of Miss Universe, starting from the country's streak in 2018.